jsiegenthaler/homebridge-eosstb/README.md

 You can configure the (i) button to be Info, Help, Guide, ContextMenu or MediaTopMenu.
 Most useful is MediaTopMenu, which is the default.

 The volume controls do not control the EOS Box directly, as the EOS Box has no volume capability.
-The UPC remote actually sends IR commands to your TV.
+The EOS Box remote actually sends IR commands to your TV.
 If you can control your TV volume via a network connection then the volume controls can be used to send volume commands to your TV via the raspberry pi.
 This is what the author uses.

 ## Limitations